-The Community Needs Fund is our unrestricted fund.
-All the gifts are pooled together creating a “general” fund for the Foundation with which the Board of Directors can direct grants to without restrictions.
+The Community Needs/Marvin Fund is our unrestricted fund.
+All the gifts are pooled together creating a “general” fund for the Foundation from which the Board of Directors can direct grants to charitable organizations without restrictions.
 This Fund has donor appeal to those who understand the ever-changing nature of a community and the importance of having flexible financial resources to meet those needs.
-Another appeal of the Community Needs Fund is that gifts of all sizes are welcome.
+Another appeal of the Community Needs/Marvin Fund is that gifts of all sizes are welcome.
 This Fund enables those with limited financial resources who cannot establish an individual fund to pool their gift with others to meet their personal philanthropic goals.
 When looking for a Memorial Fund for a loved one or in honor of a special event – this is a wonderful fund to consider.

 A Donor Advised Fund, Endowed

 In 2012 Dan and Nancy Schmitt, along with their daughters Angela Damin and Christina Hamm, established the Dan and Nancy Schmitt Family Endowment Fund.
 This fund is part of the permanent endowment of the Freeport Community Foundation with the purpose of distributing annual charitable contributions to non-profits in the Stephenson County area.
 Dan has been an active member of the Board of Directors and currently serves as the Executive Director.

 This fund was established May 20, 2008 by retired Executive Director Mr. Dennis Bokemeier and the FACC Board of Directors.
 FACC is an organization of area churches that provide food, shelter and clothing to those most in need.
 Anyone may donate to the Freeport Area Church Cooperative Endowment Fund by contacting the foundation.